bucharest-gold/szero/README.md

     $ szero .
     $ szero . --ci  ('break the build' if unused dependencies found)
     $ szero . --file (report the result to a file)
+    $ szero . --filename (specify a different filename, defaults to szero.txt)
     $ szero . --dev (enables devDependencies search).
     $ szero . --file --dev
     $ szero . --summary  (shows only unused and missing dependencies)